 - Read ‘The Powers of Testosterone: Obscuring Race and Regional Bias in the Regulation of Women Athletes’ by Karkazis and Jordan-Young →

-In this sense, policies and practices aimed at tackling sexism and misogyny, homophobia and transphobia, ableism, and racism may frequently fail to address the specific realities of intersex lives – even where they are claimed to be relevant to, or designed for, intersex people.
+In this sense, policies and practices aimed at tackling sexism and misogyny, heterosexism and transphobia, ableism, and racism may frequently fail to address the specific realities of intersex lives – even where they are claimed to be relevant to, or designed for, intersex people.

 **DAY SEVEN (post 2): Forced sterilisation of women and girls with disability and unnecessary medical procedures on intersex children**